cis198-2016s/homework/hw02/README.md

 Even though we're implementing a [BST][], you should read Chapters 1-2 (introduction and first linked list); they're a great place to start.
-Gankro's writing is entertaining and enlightening.
+Gankro's writing is really fun to read and the content is enlightening.

 [BST]: https://en.wikipedia.org/wiki/Binary_search_tree